ramarty/dime-ieconnect/travel-time-raster/example/travel-time-raster-example.md

 The code for calculating travel times assumes the spatial data is projected.

+#CB: To compute travel time, we use road quality as a proxy for travel speeds and assign speeds defined by GOSTNets (insert link)

 ``` r
 #### Import OSM road data
 q <- opq(bbox = 'washington dc') %>%